 7 - Today's high of 75° was a whopping twenty-eight degrees above average and set an all-time high for the month of December.
 It came just three days after a high of 74° and was the tenth consecutive day in which high temperatures were 60° or warmer.

 17 - Today was the 25th day in a row with above-average temperatures.
 During this stretch of mild days temperatures were ten degrees above normal.
 This would be the mildest December since 1984.

 22 - The temperature nosedived from a record high of 63° to 22° by midnight.
 This was the first subfreezing temperature of the season, the latest date for this occurrence on record, breaking the old 1948 record by eleven days.
-(Central Park was frost-free for nine months.)
+(Central Park was frost-free for nine months this year.)
 Between Nov.
 29 and today temperatures were 11 degrees above average.

 23 - This was the first day since Nov.
 22 that had colder than average temperatures - and the first day this winter completely below freezing.
 Today's high/low of 29/18 was in sharp contrast to the 55/42 averaged in the first three weeks of the month.

 24 - Two inches of snow fell before daybreak, the first snowfall of the winter.
-This was only the second colder-than-average day of a very mild December (high 32/low 23).
+This was only the second colder-than-average day of a very mild December (high/low of 32/23).

 29 - Only 1.12" of precipitation was measured this month and most of it fell today as 0.71" of rain fell.
 The entire second half of 1998 was very dry.
 After 36 inches of precipitation fell in the first half only 12.15" fell after July 1.

 31 - Today's high/low of 25/17 made this the coldest day of the month.
-The previous two years also ended with very cold morning lows of 17° and 15°.
+The previous two years also ended with very cold morning lows - 17° and 15°.